One Bloor West: Receivership

 One Bloor West has substantial unsold units, with 70 of the 416 planned units being unsold at the time of the receivership filing.
 The retail space originally designed for Apple also remains without a tenant after Apple pulled out due the project's delays in 2022.

 On October 18, 2023, it was announced the project received an additional $315 million in funding to go towards ongoing construction and development costs.

 In August 2025, KEB Hana Bank filed an application demanding that Mizrahi and Jenny Coco repay $1.5 billion in principal. interest and fees.
 KEB, represented by Osler, Hoskin & Harcourt, claims that Mizrahi and Coco guaranteed the debt personally.

-Since mid 2025 Tridel has taken over the project management of the property from Mizrahi.
+Since mid 2025 Tridel has taken over the development, construction and sales management of the property from Mizrahi.
+Tridel's first action was renaming The One to One Bloor West.
+In November 2025, Tridel announced they would cancel all prior presales contracts and return the approximately $105M in deposits, with a relaunch expected for early 2026.